 DFPA, Doing Business as PeopleNow.org with Other NGOs, are Preparing Proposals to Assist the Government Implement United Nations 17 Sustainable Development Goals and 169 Targets as Described on www.PeopleNow.org

-Technologies Presented at Tangent Link Aerial Firefighting Conference Along with a Plan Developed and implemented by DFPA, Could Make Large Wildfires a Thing of the Past.
+Technologies Presented at Tangent Link Aerial Firefighting Conference Along with a Plans Developed by DFPA, Could Make Large Wildfires a Thing of the Past.

-DFPA participated in the Tangent Link Aerial Firefighting Conference - The Future of US Aerial Firefighting -- Defining and implementing the correct path in Washington DC, May, 2011.
+DFPA participated in the Tangent Link Aerial Firefighting Conference - The Future of US Aerial Firefighting -- Defining and implementing the correct path in Washington DC.

 Technologies presented at Tangent Link's conference, which could be purchased for the cost of one very large wildfire, could almost immediately extinguish wild fires before they grow into even small/medium sized fires.
 This could make large wildfires a thing of the past.
-However our politicians are intent on spending hundreds of billions of dollars on unnecessary wars, occupations, cruise missiles and nuclear weapons.
+However our politicians are intent on spending hundreds of billions of dollars on unnecessary wars, occupations, cruise missiles and nuclear weapons instead of fire protection..